apokochito/slides/README.md

 # slides repository

-- Here I can store all the slides that I present
+- A storage for all my presentations